 The four GED subtests are measured and scored on a 100-200 point scale where the passing score is set at 145.
 This score corresponds with that around 40 percent of all high school grads would not pass the four tests on the first try.

-In the U.S., there are three exams used for the purpose of high school equivalency (HSE) testing, the GED, HiSET, and TASC exams.
-You can check out this post to learn all about which of these options are used in your state.
+In the U.S., there were three exams used for the purpose of high school equivalency (HSE) testing, the GED, HiSET, and TASC, but the TASC exam is no longer available.
+You can check out this post to learn all about which of the options is/are used in your state, the GED or HiSET.

-All three exams assess skills and knowledge at a level similar to that of high school seniors upon graduation and the contents are comparable, so you are welcome to use this website’s free support and practice tests for either one of these HSE exams.
+Both the HiSET and the GED assess skills and knowledge at a level similar to that of high school seniors upon graduation, and the contents are comparable, so you are welcome to use this website’s free support and GED practice tests for either one of these HSE exams.

 The latest edition of the GED exam must be completed entirely in a computer-based format.
 There is no paper-based GED exam anymore.
 This makes sense because, in today’s job market, there is practically no position found any more that doesn’t call for at least basic computer and keyboarding skills.

 The GED exam has become pretty challenging.
 As said before, 40% of high school grads would not be able to pass the four tests on the first try, so proper preparation is absolutely required.

 Across North America, the GED diploma is recognized just like a standard high school degree by employers, government agencies, and institutions of post-secondary education.